The Conflict of Interest and Ethics Commissioner works with counterparts across Canada and around the world.

 It coordinates information sharing within the Canadian Conflict of Interest Network (CCOIN), which is made up of federal, provincial and territorial conflict of interest commissioners.
 The Office is responsible for gathering and disseminating information and materials acquired by or developed in the various Canadian jurisdictions.

 It also works with other Canadian offices where appropriate.
-In March 2018, Commissioner Mario Dion signed a Memorandum of Understanding with the Commissioner of Lobbying, Nancy Bélanger.
+In March 2018, the Conflict of Interest and Ethics Commissioner signed a Memorandum of Understanding with the Commissioner of Lobbying.
 In it, they agreed to jointly organize educational activities.

 The Office is a member of the Council on Governmental Ethics Laws (COGEL), a U.S.-based, international not-for-profit organization of public ethics practitioners.